Zapper-fi/protocol/docs/api-intro/portfolio/app-balances.md

 :::note

-Smart accounts accounts like Maker’s `DSProxy` are automatically included in the balance response as part of an “implicit” bundle.
+Smart accounts like Maker’s `DSProxy` are automatically included in the balance response as part of an “implicit” bundle.

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.